-Since the analog inputs to the AD73322 are differential, most of the voltages in the analog modulator are common-mode voltages.
-The excellent common-mode rejection of the part will remove common-mode noise on these inputs.
-The analog and digital supplies of the AD73322 are independent and separately pinned out to minimize coupling between analog and digital sections of the device.
+Because the analog inputs to the AD73322L are differential, most of the voltages in the analog modulator are commonmode voltages.
+The excellent common-mode rejection of the part removes common-mode noise on these inputs.
+The analog and digital supplies of the AD73322L are independent and separately pinned out to minimize coupling between analog and digital sections of the device.
 The digital filters on the encoder section will provide rejection of broadband noise on the power supplies, except at integer multiples of the modulator sampling frequency.
 The digital filters also remove noise from the analog inputs provided the noise source does not saturate the analog modulator.
-However, because the resolution of the AD73322 are so low, care must be taken with regard to grounding and layout.
+However, because the resolution of the AD73322L's ADC is high, and the noise levels from the AD73322L are so low, care must be taken with regard to grounding and layout.